josch/img2pdf/README.md

 However, this approach will result in PDF files that are a few times larger than the input JPEG or JPEG2000 file.

+Furthermore, when converting PNG images, popular tools like imagemagick use flate encoding without a predictor.
+This means, that image file size ends up being several orders of magnitude larger then necessary.

-img2pdf is able to losslessly embed JPEG and JPEG2000 files into a PDF container without additional overhead (aside from the PDF structure itself), save other graphics formats using lossless zip compression, and produce multi-page PDF files when more than one input image is given.
+img2pdf is able to losslessly embed PNG, JPEG and JPEG2000 files into a PDF container without additional overhead (aside from the PDF structure itself), save other graphics formats using lossless zip compression, and produce multi-page PDF files when more than one input image is given.

-Also, since JPEG and JPEG2000 images are not reencoded, conversion with img2pdf is several times faster than with other tools.
+Also, since PNG, JPEG and JPEG2000 images are not reencoded, conversion with img2pdf is several times faster than with other tools.

 Usage
 -----